mia-platform/documentation/docs/release-notes/stable versions.md

 sidebar_label: Stable versions
 ---

-A **stable release** is a version that has been thoroughly tested and is therefore as reliable as possible.
+A **stable release** is version that is as reliable as possible and on which a defined maintenance time window (MTW) is guaranteed.

 Versions labeled as _stable_ are particularly suitable for on-premise updates and installations.